 Pros: Without a doubt, being able to access the internet on the move and on the go in the palm of your hand is a huge pro here.
 This literally puts the world at your fingertips to browse online, shop online, access apps, make bookings and reservations, message people and so much more.
 Mobile devices as we know them today are not simply used to access the internet either, they are mostly equipped with high-end cameras and telephone call capability.

-Cons: The smaller screen size and overall size of mobile devices renders them subpar for certain tasks such as writing essays and pulling reports.
-Yes this can technically be done on them, but the constant need to hold the device and fitting a keyboard on the screen can prove finicky and frustrating over long periods of time.
+Cons: The smaller screen size and overall size of mobile devices render them subpar for certain tasks such as writing essays and pulling reports.
+Yes, this can technically be done on them, but the constant need to hold the device and fitting a keyboard on the screen can prove finicky and frustrating over long periods.
 Mobile devices are also prone to rapid battery life as they perform many tasks at once.